Bartender Balance: Journey to a Healthier, Happier You

 I don’t go out after work if I’m working the next day, maximizing the little sleep I get is always a priority and I would recommend to anyone working in the hospitality industry.

-The next thing I highly recommend is any form of stimulation.
-Whether it is reading a book, or going for a walk.
-I often find more inspiration for my job outside of the bar than at an industry conference.
+The next thing I highly recommend is any form of outside stimulation.
+Whether it is reading a book, visiting a gallery, or spending time outdoors, I often find more inspiration for my job outside of the bar than at an industry conference.

 Socrates said, ‘The unexamined life is not worth living’.
-I like to take at least 10 minutes every day to myself, be in sitting on the sofa in the morning or while having a coffeep.
+I like to take at least 10 minutes every day to myself, be it sitting on the sofa in the morning or in a coffee shop.
 It’s important to evaluate, to be self-aware and take time to process everything.

 During my career, I’ve came to understand how important it is to create meaningful and genuine relationships.
 I learn so much from the people around me and what helped me the most during my career is my extensive social network.
 I like to surround myself with people from different walks of life.
 I am very interested in design, music, fashion and art and my friends truly reflect that.